Barbora Burbaitė-Eidukevičienė: Early life and education

 Burbaitė's birthplace is variously reported as Mikeliškiai near Biržai or Mikoliškis near Pasvalys.
 Her parents were educated and affluent farmers.
 Two of her brothers, Aleksandras Burba and Jonas Burba, became Catholic priests and were active in Lithuanian cultural life.
+According to her friend from her student years Josepha Kodis, Burbaitė came from Lithuanian petty nobility, "but she told everyone she was a peasant."

 With financial support from her brothers, Burbaitė attended Vilnius Girls' Gymnasium.
 She rented a room in a student dormitory run by Stefania Lipman, a relative of brothers Jan and Józef Piłsudskis.
 Their acquaintance had a lasting influence on Burbaitė's worldview.
 She also established contacts with the Polish Proletariat party.
 In March 1887, Józef Piłsudski was arrested for planning assassination of Tsar Alexander III of Russia.
 According to a story later recorded by Gabrielė Petkevičaitė-Bitė, Tsarist police searched the student dormitory, but found no explosives because Burbaitė managed to smuggle it outside without detection.

+University studies and early medical career

 In 1887, she enrolled at the University of Zurich to study medicine.
+In Zurich, she found herself in the circle of students gathered around the Walka Klas magazine published in Geneva by Stanisław Mendelson.
+The circle was called "Olympus" and was formed by young people with socialist views: Zofia Poznańska, Feliks Daszyński, Stanisława Popławska and her husband, Maria Kozłowska, Aleksander Tupalski, Gabriel Narutowicz, Joanna Billewicz, Teodor Kodis, Aleksander Dębski and Józefa Krzyżanowska.
 She graduated in 1892 with a doctorate of medicine and surgery.

 As women were not allowed to practice medicine in Russia, she worked in Germany and started specializing as an ophthalmologist.
+In 1897, the German press reported that she was to go to the court of the Shah of Iran, but this did not materialize.
 In 1900, after passing special exams, she was allowed to practice in Russia and returned to Vilnius.
 At the time, there were a total of 76 doctors in the city, including seven women.
 Influenced by ideas of socialists and narodniks, Burbaitė treated patients for free one day a week.
 She particularly cared for poor patients suffering from trachoma.